jundalisay/superblist/content/en/research/hermes/kybalion/chapter-05.md

 The correct answer is that Man creates MENTALLY!
 He uses no outside materials, nor does he reproduce himself, and yet his Spirit pervades the Mental Creation*.

 > *Superphysics note: This answer is from the perspective of the Absolute.
 It implies that the universe is an illusion, similar to Vedanta philosophy.
-Superphysics rejects this as it is a problem-solving framework for the real world.
+Superphysics rejects this as ours is a problem-solving framework for the real world.
 And so it has to accept the reality of existence and its effects in order to solve them.
+The effect of Kybalion Philosophy is to imagine the problem to go away.
+This is similar to how Vedanta 'solves' problems by ignoring them.
+Too much materialism is bad.
+But too much mentalism is bad too.

 Following the Principle of Correspondence, THE ALL creates the Universe MENTALLY just as how Man creates Mental Images. <!-- And, here is where the report of Reason tallies precisely with the report of the Illumined, as shown by their teachings and writings.
 Such are the teachings of the Wise Men.
 Such was the Teaching of Hermes. -->